Reducing Blood Loss in Knee and Hip Surgery

 Excessive bleeding during surgery can lead to anemia – a reduction in the red blood cells that carry oxygen to the body.
 Anemia can make you feel tired, weak and sluggish.
 You may also need a blood transfusion to replace the blood that’s been lost.
 Bleeding after surgery can cause swelling and pain in the area of your joint replacement.
 It may also delay how quickly you heal, feel better, and get back to your normal routine.2-4

-Locate surgeons in your area who use Transcollation® technology from Medtronic Advanced Energy, including those who have reduced their tourniquet usage in knee replacement surgery and/or use the “anterior approach” in hip replacement surgery.
+Talk to a surgeon in your area who uses Transcollation® technology from Medtronic Advanced Energy, including those who have reduced their tourniquet usage in knee replacement surgery and/or use the “anterior approach” in hip replacement surgery.

 Your surgeon’s ability to control blood loss during your knee or hip replacement is crucial.
 Medtronic Advanced Energy develops products to help surgeons stop bleeding and reduce blood loss during surgery.
 As a result, these products may provide you with the following benefits:

 - Reduced need for pre-donated blood5

 - Reduced need for a blood transfusion, which may result in less risk of infection after surgery6